Full Journal Downloadable Below

-The latest issue of the ISACA Journal (available here to registered members) presents a detailed case study on the long-running FAIR™ program at Rock Holdings, Inc. (parent company of Quicken Loans and Rocket Loans), and how “FAIR implementation transformed the business’ enterprise risk management (ERM) program and risk culture.”
+The latest issue of the ISACA Journal) presents a detailed case study on the long-running FAIR™ program at Rock Holdings, Inc. (parent company of Quicken Loans and Rocket Loans), and how “FAIR implementation transformed the business’ enterprise risk management (ERM) program and risk culture.”

 The FAIR pioneer and program manager at Rock Holdings, Keith Weinbaum, was a speaker at the 2019 FAIR Conference – learn more about Keith in this Meet a Member interview.